LucasJMO/E6Plus/prestige_classes/Hierophant.md

 If the hierophant desires, he may attach a known metamagic feat to the selected spell, permanently raising the level of the spell-like ability.
 This ability may be selected more than once as a special ability, each time applying to a different spell.

 **Spell Power**: This special ability increases a hierophant’s effective caster level by 1 for purposes of determining level-dependent spell variables and for caster level checks.
-This ability can be selected more than once, and changes to effective caster level are cumulative.